WimJongeneel/ts-form-validator/README.md

 ## Design priciples

-* A validator get created for a type
+* A validator is created for a type
 * A validator has a state
 * This state is an immutable data structure
 * This state exposes methods for validating, retrieving and modifing the state